vacp2p/rfc/content/docs/rfcs/51/README.md

 `/0/unbiased/myapp/1/mysub/cbor`

 ### Generation
-The generation number monotonously increase and indirectly refer to the total number of shards of the Waku network.
+The generation number monotonously increases and indirectly refers to the total number of shards of the Waku Network.

 The first generation (zero) MUST use 8 shards in total.
 The cluster index is 1 and the indices of each shards are numbered 0 to 7.